 - A one-way hash of your Cliniko API key(s) (this is used to match your iPads against your account so we know who you are — so we can let you know if your trial has expired or if you've exceeded the number of allocated practitioners on your account and need to upgrade)

-- A list of practitioners from your Cliniko account, their roles and encrypted API keys (so we can perform actions within your Cliniko account not only from your connected iPad, but also from our server)
+- A list of users from your Cliniko account, their email addresses, roles and encrypted API keys where we've been given them (so we can perform actions within your Cliniko account not only from your connected iPad, but also from our server)

 - Your Finger-Ink forms